gridlocdev/lua-beginners-guide/Modules.md

 ## Using Modules in Packages from the Internet

 To save time, effort, and reduce complexity, it's also common practice to use chunks of code that other people/teams have written.
-These authors put chunks of code on the internet in the form of **packages** for other people to use!
+These authors put chunks of code on the internet in the form of **packages** for other people to use.

 > Note: When using a package from the internet, make sure that you trust the author(s) and/or have a general understanding of what the code you are downloading is doing!